-The ESOL program offers several classes of 3 credit hours each: Grammar, Reading, Writing, and Oral Communication.
-In addition, there are basic, intermediate, and advanced levels of each class to meet student needs.
-ESOL tuition is 50% of the cost of undergraduate tuition.
+ESOL courses consist of three and four credit hours and are offered in grammar, reading, writing, and oral communication at the basic, intermediate, and advanced levels.
+In terms of cost, ESOL tuition is 50% of the cost of undergraduate tuition.